Shweta-Garbhe/EatOut/11 - Data Is The New Oil/11 - Data Is The New Oil.md

 ## 4. If you don't pass a value to the provider does it take the default value?

 Yes, it will take a default value.
-But passing undefined as a Provider value does not cause consuming components to use defaultValue.
+But passing undefined as a Provider value does not cause consuming components to use a defaultValue.